luisgls/SOPRANO/README.md

 - R library tidyr
 - perl 5
 - GNU command line tools

-#The input for SOPRANO is the same as for SSB_selection, A VEP annotated TAB delimited input file.
 - Ensembl variant effect predictor v89 or higher (VEP)

 #### Important Notes